 Rooftop season has finally arrived, (finally!!) and luckily, there’s no shortage of spectacular rooftop bars to enjoy in Los Angeles.
 After all, we’re spoiled with gorgeous weather and sunshine all year-round.
+I might be biased but I think Los Angeles might just be blessed with the highest capita of rooftop spots per mile?
+Don’t quote me on that, I literally just made it up for the sake of dramatizing this intro, but it could be true based on my experience enjoying these outdoor perches these past few years.

 We get to enjoy views of both the ocean, and the sparkling lights of the city!
 We are also blessed with some of the most gifted mixologists and bartenders in the world — who can create practically any drink you’d ever dream of (or haven’t yet thought to dream of but will most definitely love).